perryrh0dan/taskline/readme.md

 * Navigate to your local fork: `cd taskline`
 * Install the project dependencies: `npm install` or `yarn install`
 * Lint the code for errors: `npm test` or `yarn test`

+### Test

+To run unit tests for other modules than the local storage module you have to edit the `test/config.json` file and insert your db credentials.

 ## Related